 - Special equipment for the visually impaired:

-- Closed-captioned monitor (IMC)
+- Closed-captioned viewing stations (IMC)

 - Microfiche reader-printer (Serials) offering 50X magnification.